luispinho/canis-catalog/README.md

  - UI created using Jetpack Compose
  - Coil for image loading
  - API calls performed using Retrofit
- - Local data persistance with Room
+ - Local data persistence with Room
  - Dependency injection with Hilt
  - Pagination for the Home screen implemented using Paging 3
  - LiveData for UI to consume the data from the ViewModel